Murder of Pam Basu: Rodney Eugene Solomon

+Bernard Eric Miller

 Bernard Eric Miller (born November 7, 1975) was 16 years old at the time of the crime.
 Although Miller was only a passenger of the carjacked vehicle, he actively participated in the crime, helping to throw Basu from the car and later extricating her battered body from it.
 At trial, a witness testified that he saw Miller turn around and strike several times at something in the back seat of the car before he got out of the car and tossed Sarina, still in her child car seat, into the street.
 Sarina was rescued unharmed by a motorist.

 Miller was convicted of murder and several other charges; he was sentenced to life in prison, but with the possibility of parole.
 As of August 2021, he remains in prison, incarcerated at Maryland Correctional Institution - Hagerstown.

 Impact

 Basu's death shocked people nationwide and prompted the United States Congress to make carjacking a federal felony.

 In 1992, Congress, in the aftermath of a spate of violent carjackings (including the Basu case), passed the Federal Anti-Car Theft Act of 1992 (FACTA), the first federal carjacking law, making it a federal crime (punishable by 15 years to life imprisonment) to use a firearm to steal "through force or violence or intimidation" a motor vehicle that had been shipped through interstate commerce.
 The 1992 Act, codified at 18 U.S.C. § 2119, took effect on October 25, 1992.

 In addition, several states, including Maryland, have passed tougher carjacking laws because of the Basu attack, which drew national attention when it occurred.